Martincic/rit-vehicle-simulator-api/README.md

   statistics: CarStatistics
 }

-# These variables are shared/received via MQTT Broker
+# This data can be changed at any moment via MQTT
+# it is important to refresh this continuously
 type CarStatistics {
     speed: Int,
     HVAC: Boolean,